Francisco Bojado: Professional career

 On January 13, 2001, he made his professional debut by beating Derrick Castor by knockout in the second round in Uncasville, Connecticut.
 He followed that victory with eight more knockout wins, including wins over veterans Mauro Lucero, Glenn Forde and Eleazar Contreras.
 But on February 16, 2002, also in Uncasville, he was upset by Juan Carlos Rubio, who beat him by a ten-round decision.
 He would later avenge the loss to Rubio, by 12-round decision.

 On January 24, 2004, Francisco defeated experienced Emmanuel Clottey in Atlantic City, New Jersey.

 On July 24, however, he suffered another setback, when former world Jr. Lightweight champion Jesse James Leija beat him by a split ten-round decision.
 He walked away from the sport following the loss.

 In April 2007, Bojado signed a deal with promotional company Golden Boy Promotions, and made his return to the ring on May 4, 2007, against Dairo Esalas at the MGM Grand in Las Vegas.
 Bojado won a unanimous decision.

 On October 6, 2007, Stephen Forbes won a split-decision upset over Bojado in a junior welterweight bout.

 Outside the ring

 Bojado made an appearance on the HBO short series De La Hoya/Mayweather 24/7 as a sparring partner for Oscar De La Hoya.

 Bojado was arrested in 2011 after allegedly failing to stop at US Border security, which resulted in shots being fired at him by police.

-In 2013 Bojado got back into the ring and started training.